john-azzaro/Study-React-JSX/README.md

       };
 ```

-## To use a functional component, you can use two methods.
+## To use functional components, you can use tags or createElement.
 The first method is using tags (e.g. <> < />).
 Tags can be used because a React component that only accepts one element and all the rest/siblings must be nested within the one parent element.

 The second method is to use the ```React.createElement()``` method and simply pass in the component.